Mark Helfrich (American football)

-Mark August Helfrich (born October 28, 1973) is a former American football coach who is now an analyst for Fox Sports.
+Mark August Helfrich (born October 28, 1973) is an American former football coach who is an analyst for Fox Sports.
 He was the head coach for the University of Oregon from 2013 to 2016.
 He most recently served as the offensive coordinator of the Chicago Bears from 2018 to 2019.
-He played professionally in the Austrian Football League.
+He played professionally in the Austrian Football League (AFL).

 Playing career

 Recruited out of Marshfield High School in Coos Bay, Oregon, Helfrich was offered an opportunity to walk on at the University of Oregon; however, he decided to attend Southern Oregon instead, where he was the starting quarterback from 1992 to 1995 and was a NAIA All-American.
 Helfrich saw his most successful season in 1993 as he set school records for passing yards, touchdowns, and total offense.

 In the winter and spring of 1997, he played quarterback professionally, while also serving as assistant offensive coordinator in Europe for the Vienna Austria Vikings.
 The Vikings reached the Austrian Football League semi finals that season.